-- 1. Unplug microwave oven or disconnect power. - 2.
-Open the door and remove the two vent grille mounting screws.
-(2 middle screws) - 3.
+- 1. Unplug microwave oven or disconnect power. - Open the door and remove the vent grille mounting screw. - 3.
 Slide the grille left and tip the cover forward, then lift out to remove.

 4. Remove the bulb holder mounting screw, and lift up the bulb holder which you want to replace.